osovlanski/ip2country/README.md

 ## Features

 - Clear and easy-to-read code
-- Configuration via environment variables
+- Configuration via environment variables using Viper
 - HTTP GET endpoint to retrieve country and city by IP address
 - JSON responses for both success and error cases
 - Rate-limiting mechanism without using external libraries